MSCI-245-342/hw-wordgame-codio-guides/.guides/content/Part-2--RESTful-thinking-for-WordGame-befa.md

 #### Self Check Question

-<details><summary>Enumerate the minimal game state that must be maintained during a game of Hangperson.</summary><p><blockquote>The secret word; the list of letters that have been guessed correctly; the list of letters that have been guessed incorrectly.
-Conveniently, the well-factored HangpersonGame class encapsulates this state using its instance variables, as proper object-oriented design recommends.</blockquote></p></details>
+<details><summary>Enumerate the minimal game state that must be maintained during our word guessing game.</summary><p><blockquote>The secret word; the list of letters that have been guessed correctly; the list of letters that have been guessed incorrectly.
+Conveniently, the well-factored WordGame class encapsulates this state using its instance variables, as proper object-oriented design recommends.</blockquote></p></details>

 The game as a RESTful resource
 ------------------------------